 Approximate Weight: Feels light but not chattery and whimpy like some ultralight boards can.

 Flex: Pretty medium stiff between the feet but medium in the tip/tail.

 Sizing: I feel torn between the 155 and 158 for my specs.
-I’m kind of leaning towards a 158 but the 155 was soo much fun.
-Overall the 155 and 158 seem to top out at a size 10 boot and anything after that I’d probably go with the wider sizes.
+After time on both, I prefer the 158 over the 155 as it’s still very fast edge to edge and feels like it fits my overall specs very well.
+I would like the 155 a little better for riding the pipe or just having something a little more spinny.
+Overall the 155 and 158 seem to top out at a size 10 boot and anything after that I’d probably go with the wide.

 On Snow Feel: Very stable but not catchy.
 Super easy to one foot, flat base and not have the Yes Basic Decade auto-spin on you.

 Edge Hold: That same great 4.5 out of 5 feels for grip.
 Love that underbite tech when in the hard stuff and I like that it doesn’t grab too much in the soft snow.
 If you are mainly going to see hard snow maybe a full magnetraction board like Lib-Tech would be the better call but I love the stability underfoot in the hard snow with the Yes Basic Decade that allows a consistent feel underfoot in all conditions.
 It always provides a stable feel underfoot and it’s more than just a hard snow favorite.

 Turn Initiation: Very quick and springy.
 It feels like someone gave the Yes Typo speed but it’s not in a tragic personal life choice or a super annoying way to be around.